krr-up/benchmark-tool-guide/General-guide.md

 source /etc/profile.d/modules.sh
 ```

 Adding this line lets you load modules found in the cluster such as anaconda or gcc.
+Sourcing this will let you load any modules you need (e.g. conda).

 ### Defining Jobs